yusuf-74/design-patterns/README.md

     - Coding Time ;)
       - Go to [DIP Example](./SOLID/DIP.py) to see the code example demonstrating the Dependency Inversion Principle in action.

+## Design Patterns

+ - ### Creational Patterns

+    - #### Singleton

+        The Singleton pattern ensures that only one instance of a class is created and provides a global point of access to that instance.

+        - Why Singleton?
+            - It provides a global point of access to a single instance, reducing the need for global variables.
+            - It allows for lazy initialization of the singleton instance, reducing the memory footprint of the program.
+            - It allows for easy access to the singleton instance during unit testing.
+            - It allows for the extension of singleton behavior by subclassing the singleton class.

+        - Real-World Example
+            - In a game, there is only one game manager that manages the game state and player scores.
+            - In a GUI application, there is only one application window that handles user input and displays the application state.

+        - Coding Time ;)
+          - Go to [Singleton Example](./DP/singleton.py) to see the code example demonstrating the Singleton pattern in action.